Matheus Leist: Indy Lights

 In February 2017, Leist signed with Carlin for the Indy Lights Championship.
 During his first season, Leist picked up his first podium at the Grand Prix of Indianapolis before taking pole and winning the Freedom 100 less than two weeks later, having led from start to finish.

 IndyCar Series

 In November 2017, A.J.
 Foyt Enterprises announced that the team hired Leist to drive the No. 4 Chevrolet in 2018.
 Leist partners veteran Brazilian driver Tony Kanaan and made his IndyCar debut at the Firestone Grand Prix of St. Petersburg on March 11, 2018.
+Leist completed two full seasons of IndyCar with Foyt, with a best finish of fourth at the 2019 IndyCar Grand Prix.
+He was replaced at Foyt with Charlie Kimball for 2020.

+IMSA

+Leist joined JDC–Miller MotorSports for the Endurance Cup rounds of the 2020 IMSA SportsCar Championship plus the Laguna Seca round.
+Following a best finish of fourth in the season-ending 12 Hours of Sebring, JDC-Miller downsized to one car for the 2021 season leaving Leist without a drive.

+Personal life

+Leist's younger brother Arthur is also a racing driver, currently competing in Stock Car Brasil.